Delina2004/Project_2/README.md

    Save all student records to a binary file for persistent storage.

 5. **Exit**
-   Exit the program safely after performing desired operations.
+   Exit the program safely after performing operations.

 ---